 MARINE 100G The Ocean Around Us

-We take an interdisciplinary approach to understanding the importance of our oceans as the driver of our climate, source of sustenance, and focus of domestic and international political, economic and legal negotiations.
-We will address questions about ocean systems and resource management in New Zealand and internationally and discuss the future of the ocean realm.
+Our Oceans Around Us provides an interdisciplinary approach to understanding the importance of our oceans as the driver of our climate, source of sustenance, and a focus of domestic and international political, economic and legal tensions and negotiations.
+It includes physical and biological process in the ocean which raise questions for ocean management in New Zealand and internationally, allowing real-world debate about the future of the ocean realm.

 The course is built around five key themes, each of which has four one hour lectures followed by a two hour dialogue session, where issues raised in the lectures are discussed and students are encouraged to participate in the discussions.

 MARINE 100 is a core course for the BSc in Marine Science and the BAdvSci(Hons) in Marine Science.

 By the end of this course, students will be able to: